 Special Populations: Elderly

-Oral Cl decreases with age.
-In patients older than 65 yr of age, there are about 2- to 3-fold greater Cmax and AUC compared with young adults.
+In patients older than 65 years of age, there are about 2- to 3-fold greater Cmax and AUC compared with young adults.

 Use: Labeled Indications